 A few points from my Aquarium Research and General Cyanobacteria Research:

 (1) Lighting- most research seems to indicate that the type of light affects the growth of Cyanobacteria.
 In fact, effective PAR light that is less in the yellow nanometers bands may be one of the major factors in control of Blue/Green, Red Slime Algae growth.
 This is in both salt and fresh water.
-In controlled experiments with Fluorescent and 6500K lights, changing to 6500K reduced the amount of Cyanobacteria.
+In controlled experiments with Fluorescent and 6500K lights, changing to true noon-time tropical sun 6500K lighting reduced the amount of Cyanobacteria.

 As well, I've noted that many freshwater lake Cyanobacterial outbreaks happen around June and July.
 In the more northern latitudes (often around the 45th parallel) the lighting factor here will be more affected by seasonal changes in light than middle latitudes.

 Research shows that while most plants utilize light at 435nm and 675nm (again the primary “spikes” in PAR known as PUR), Red Slime Cyanobacteria (& other Red True Algae), utilize more of the middle yellow and green light spectrum that is most common in poor fluorescent and incandescent lighting; this is an important point.